End-to-end testing

 Once Playwright is running, seeding happens as a dedicated setup project (auth.setup.ts).
 The chromium project declares it as a dependency, so the seed runs before any spec.

 Per-test isolation is provided by an auto-running autoTruncate fixture that runs TRUNCATE ...
 RESTART IDENTITY CASCADE on every app table between tests and deletes all sessions.
-Seed rows (organisations, user, account) are preserved.
+Seed rows (instance settings, user, account) are preserved.
 Tests run serially with a single worker; moving to parallel workers would require one Next.js process per worker on distinct ports.

 Authentication in tests